mvanzulli/simple_ClusterUY/README.md

 R CMD BATCH code.r
 ```
 If the SLRUM manger finishes the job an email
-Resuming by sbatch paramaters can be moddificated
+Resuming by sbatch parameters can be modified
 - Time (max time, initial and ending time)
 - I/O (input an output location and name file)
 - CPU (number, location, etc)